 FFF – Fused Filament Fabrication: An alternative name for FDM.

-GCODE – 3D printing and CNC file format (.gcode).
+GCODE – 3D printing model and CNC file format (.gcode).

-HIPS – High Impact Polystyrene: 3D printer material similar to ABS, though it is soluble in limonene.
+HIPS – High Impact Polystyrene: 3D printer filament similar to ABS, though it is soluble in limonene.
 This makes is a good material for printing supports with FDM.

 LENS – Laser Engineered Net Shaping: Metal 3D printing technology used by Optomec, and a form of Direct Energy Deposition.